Sony A7R III vs Panasonic GH5s

 |Sony A7 II« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7 II|

 |Sony A7R« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7R|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the A7R III and the GH5s are recent models that feature in their makers' current product line-up.
 The A7R III replaced the earlier Sony A7R II, while the GH5s does not have a direct predecessor.

 Review summary: Sony A7R III vs Panasonic GH5s

 So what is the bottom line?
-Which of the two cameras – the Sony A7R III or the Panasonic GH5s – has the upper hand?
+Is the Sony A7R III better than the Panasonic GH5s or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Sony Alpha A7R III:

 - More detail: Offers more megapixels (42.2 vs 9.9MP) with a 109% higher linear resolution.